PacketFabric/terraform-provider-packetfabric/docs/resources/packetfabric_cloud_router_connection_ipsec.md

 ### Optional

-- `gateway_address` (String) The gateway address of your VPN device.
-Because VPNs traverse the public internet, this must be a public IP address owned by you.
 - `phase2_authentication_algo` (String) The authentication algorithm to use during phase 2.
+It cannot be null if phase2_encryption_algo is CBC.

 	Enum: "hmac-md5-96" "hmac-sha-256-128" "hmac-sha1-96"
 - `published_quote_line_uuid` (String) UUID of the published quote line with which this connection should be associated.